Now, here was a very unusual thing. An electrified fence on Brora Golf Club course. Not just one fence mind, but eighteen of them, around every green.

 And hallowed they certainly are, with plenty of borrows and fast downhill putts to keep you right on your toes.

-Brora simply must be a part of your north Highland experience.
+Brora golf club simply must be a part of your north Highland experience.
 Just make sure that you remember to step over those electric fences!

 The Dornoch Firth Golf Pass